microsoft/PubSec-Info-Assistant/docs/deployment/autoscale_sku.md

 - **Performance Impact:**
   - Scaling up provides additional resources, potentially improving performance.
 However, it's essential to assess whether your application benefits from the increased resources.

-By following these steps, you can successfully scale up your Azure App Service to accommodate increased workloads or resource requirements.